paritytech/mixnet-spec/src/blockchain-runtime-interface.md

 `MixnetApi_prev_mixnodes` returns the mixnodes for the previous session.
 `MixnetApi_current_mixnodes` returns the mixnodes for the current session.
 The order of the returned mixnodes is important; [routing actions](./sphinx.md#routing-actions) identify mixnodes by their index in these vectors.
-These functions can return the following errors:

-- `InsufficientRegistrations`; too few mixnodes were registered for the session (`num`, less than the minimum `min`).
+These functions can return `Err(InsufficientRegistrations)` if too few mixnodes were registered for the session (`num`, less than the minimum `min`).
 The mixnet is not operational in such sessions, although nodes should still handle traffic for the previous session in the first 3 phases.
-- `Discarded`; the mixnodes for the session were discarded by the runtime.
-This should only be returned by `MixnetApi_prev_mixnodes` during the last phase of a session.
-The mixnodes for the previous session should not be needed during this phase.

 Nodes should always call query functions in the context of the latest finalised block.